 Tips and Tricks for DIY Beach Sign

 Now that you’ve seen this fun DIY beach sign, are you ready to make your own?
-Here are a few tips and tricks to ensure your project goes as smoothly as possible!
+Here are a few tips and tricks to help!

 - Use Wood As The Base Of Your Sign – If you don’t want to use a canvas sign, you can use a solid wood sign or a wood canvas instead!